 \subsubsection{Interpolation Methods}

-We compare three representative interpolation methods: phase\cite{jeon2015accurate}, nearest, and bilinear.
-As shown in the upper part of \cref{table:sub}, the method of phase shift requires more training and testing time, while the result is inferior to the nearest and bilinear approaches.
-The bilinear approach improves the results over the nearest approach (0.02 in terms of MSE) while taking a little more time to train and test.
+We compare three representative interpolation methods: phase\cite{jeon2015accurate}, nearest neighbor, and bilinear.
+As shown in the upper part of \ref{table: sub}, the method of phase shift requires more training and testing time, while the result is inferior to the nearest neighbor and bilinear approaches.
+The bilinear approach improves the results over the nearest approach (0.02 in terms of MSE) while taking a little more time in training and testing.
 Therefore, we finally choose the bilinear approach to construct a sub-pixel cost volume.